pagemachine/typo3-mail-css-inliner/README.md

 ## Purpose

 Designing mails is hard.
 Especially requirements like table layouts and inline styles are complicated to handle and take a lot of time to get right.
 This extension takes one burden off your shoulders and takes care of turning a regular stylesheet to inline styles.
+See our blog post about [Mail styling in TYPO3 now easier](https://www.pagemachine.de/blog/mail-styling-typo3/).

 Before: